- L2 transactions via JSON RPC.

 - Trusted sequencer batches and sequences transactions.

 The initial step in creating a batch involves verifying whether the chosen transactions align with execution parameters and do not surpass the gas limit.
 This step is known as batch pre-execution.
+It is carried out by the sequencer through an executor, as depicted in the figure below.

 - The execution trace reaches the maximum number of rows.